thanay-8/RIDE-IT-Drivers-Engagement-Analysis/README.md

 ## 📊 Dataset

-The project uses two datasets.
+The project uses two datasets provided for the analysis:

-### Driver Dataset
+### 1. Driver Dataset

 Contains driver-level information such as:

 - Driver ID
 - Registration date
 - Driver rating
 - Gold-level count
 - Marketing preference
 - Country code
 - Service type

-### Driver Activity Dataset
+### 2. Driver Activity Dataset

 Contains driver activity records such as:

 - Driver ID
 - Active date
 - Offers
 - Bookings
 - Passenger cancellations
 - Driver cancellations
 - Completed rides

+### Dataset Availability

+The complete datasets were used during the analysis and dashboard development.

+Due to GitHub file-size limitations, this repository contains:

+- `rideit_drivers_cleaned.csv` — cleaned driver dataset
+- `rideit_drivers_activity_sample.csv` — representative sample of the cleaned driver activity dataset

+The activity sample retains all original columns and is provided for reference and reproducibility.
+The complete activity dataset is not included in the repository because of its file size.

 ## 🐍 Python Analysis